What is God’s name? Does God have a name, and if so, should we call Him by His name? What is the name of the true God?

 - What somebody or something is called.
 A description.
 (Microsoft Encarta Dictionary)

-- Give the name or identifying characteristics of; refer to by name or some other identifying characteristic property; (online dictionary)
+- To give the name or identifying characteristics of; refer to by name or some other identifying characteristic property; (online dictionary)

 - A language unit by which a person or thing is known; (online dictionary)

 So it appears a name is nothing more than a title or description given to something or someone.
-It helps us identify people & distinguish them from one another.
-Just by the definition of “name” alone, it is quite easy to see that in fact no one, or no thing, has just 1 “name.”
+It helps us identify people and distinguish them from one another.
+Just by the definition of “name” alone, it is quite easy to see that in fact no one, or no thing, has just one “name.”

-Jesus is called: Christ, Messiah, Jesus of Nazareth, King of the Jews, Son of God, Son of Man, Master, Rabbi, Teacher, etc.
+Jesus is called: Christ, Messiah, Jesus of Nazareth, King of the Jews, Lord of Lords, the Truth, the Way, the Light, Son of God, Son of Man, Master, Rabbi, Teacher, etc.

 So it is quite clear to see that a name (meaning a title or identifying characteristic), is something we all have.
 Not only that, but we have several names.